infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/OpportunityApi.md

 <a id="createopportunitystageusingpost"></a>
 # **CreateOpportunityStageUsingPOST**
-> RestOpportunityStage CreateOpportunityStageUsingPOST (CreateOpportunityStageRequest? opportunityStage = null)
+> RestOpportunityStage CreateOpportunityStageUsingPOST (CreateOpportunityStageRequest? createOpportunityStageRequest = null)

 Create an Opportunity Stage